What is Considered to be a Disability?

 October 7, 2019

 People with disabilities form one of the more special groups in our society.
 This is based mostly on the challenges that these people face on a daily basis.
 As a result, society makes deliberate efforts to ensure that persons living with disability are protected from any form of discrimination resulting from their disability.
 However, there is a major challenge in defining exactly what constitutes a disability.
-There is no universal definition of disability and this usually locks out some of the people from the protection and special attention afforded to individuals living with disability.
+There is no universal disability definition and this usually locks out some of the people from the protection and special attention afforded to individuals living with disability.
 The broad nature of disabilities also makes it difficult to define these conditions under one universally accepted definition.
 The following paper thereby aims to provide an informed analysis of what is considered to be a disability based on the definitions of some of the bodies tasked with roles related to disability as well as from a medical perspective.
 The aim is to ensure that as comprehensive a disability definition is provided by the end of the analysis with a proper understanding of some of the conditions recognized as a disability.

 The United States Equal Employment Opportunity Commission (EEOC)

 The EEOC states that not everyone with a medical condition qualifies as being disabled and thereby gets protected by the law.
 In order to be protected by this law, one must be qualified for the applied job and meet the definition of disability as per the law.
 The EEOC thereby defines a person with a disability as being in one of the following three conditions: a person is disabled if he/she has a physical or mental condition that substantially limits major life activity such as walking, talking, hearing, seeing or learning.
 A person is also disabled if he/she has a history of a disability such as cancer in remission.
-A person may also be disabled if they are believed to have a physical or mental impairment that is not transitory (lasting six months or less) and minor (even if he does not have such impairment).
+A person may also be disabled if they are believed to have a physical or mental impairment that is not transitory (lasting six months or less) and minor (even if they do not have such impairment).

 The first definition by EEOC covers the most basic form of disability and the one that most people think of whenever the term disability/disabled is mentioned.
 It states that a person is disabled if he/she has a physical or mental disability that substantially limits major life activities such as walking, hearing, seeing, talking or learning.
 A person is thereby considered to be disabled if they cannot see, walk, hear or talk.
 These four groups form the most basic forms of disability and ones that are universally recognized.
 A blind, deaf, dumb or crippled person will be recognized as disabled by almost every individual regardless of where they have any legal or medical training.
 In relation to learning, however, the definition is not as straightforward.
 There are certain conditions that substantially limit a person’s ability to learn which are recognized as a disability.
 It is thereby necessary to look deeper at what constitutes learning disabilities and how they are defined either by law or by relevant organizations.